jhatz222/jhatz222.github.io/_pages/algorihms-data-structures.md

 ## Changes Made

 - **Binary Search Tree**
   Implemented a `BST` class in pure Python.
-Instead of dumping into a list + `sorted()`, we insert into the tree and traverse it in-order.
+Instead of dumping into a list + `sorted()`, I insert into the tree and traverse it in-order.

 - **Performance Benchmark**
-  Wrapped both approaches in `time.time()` calls so you can see which one is faster on our data set.
+  Wrapped both approaches in `time.time()` calls so you can see which one is faster on the data set.

 - **MongoDB Indexes**
   Created single-field indexes on `state` and `founded_year` in the `animals` collection.
 This pushes filtering/sorting work back to MongoDB and cuts down execution time dramatically.

 ---

-## Key Code Snippets
+## Important Code Snippets

 ### 1. Original Aggregation + Python Sort